FreeMasen/wasm_tutorial/docs/steps/05-what-is-wasm.md

 <div class="explain">

 <p>If you are unfamiliar with asm.js I suggest you check out <a href="http://asmjs.org/">asmjs.org</a> or <a href="https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript">better yet watch this somewhat silly talk about it</a>.
-Essentialy it is just the most performant sub-set of javascript.</p>
+Essentially it is just the most performant sub-set of javascript.</p>

 <p>To move things beyond what <code>asm.js</code> could do, WebAssembly or wasm will provide developers with a way to compile their code to an intermediate language (IL).
 If you have ever written, Java or C#, these languages compile down to an IL (Java's bytecode, .net's MSIL), this intermediate step is much faster to finish compiling at run time.</p>